 Independent Power Producers

 Non-utility producers or IPPs (Independent Power Producers) are introduced in the 1980’s.
-These are small companies which focus on the production of electricity, not its transmission/distribution.
-IPPs enable the grid to be more flexible, bringing competitive and flexible power production (such as dispatchable power plants, for example).
+These are private or institutional companies which focus on the generation of electricity, not its transmission/distribution.
+IPPs enable the grid to be more flexible, bringing competitive and flexible power production (such as distributed power or dispatchable plants, for example).
 They also tend to be smaller production sites, closer to the end user, and more adapted to a complex grid.
 IPPs negotiate the price and the format of the electricity produced with the utility and the retailers, which incentivises competitiveness, and brings down the price of electricity.
 This is another indication that deregulation is beneficial for lowering the energy prices.

 The laws, and their goals